z77177/LunaTV/README_EN.md

 #### 🔄 Updating Docker Images

 When a new Docker image version is released, Zeabur won't automatically update.
-Manual trigger is required:
+Manual trigger is required.

 **Update Steps:**

-1. **Enter Service Settings**
+1. **Enter Service Page**
    - Click on the service you want to update (LunaTV or KVRocks)
-   - Enter service detail page
-   - Switch to **"Settings"** tab

-2. **Update Image Tag**
-   - Find **"Service Image"** section
-   - You'll see two input fields: image name and tag
+2. **Restart Service**
-   - Click on the tag input field (second field), modify or re-enter the tag
+   - Click the **"Restart"** button in the top right corner
-   - For example: Change `latest` to `latest-new` then back to `latest` (force refresh)
-   - Save changes

-3. **Automatic Redeployment**
-   - Zeabur will automatically pull the latest image and redeploy
+   - Zeabur will automatically pull the latest `latest` image and redeploy
-   - If image pull fails, Zeabur will prompt you to modify again

-**Image Tag Strategy:**

-- `ghcr.io/szemeng76/lunatv:latest` - Always use latest version
-- `ghcr.io/szemeng76/lunatv:v1.2.3` - Fixed version (recommended for production)

 > 💡 **Tips**:
-> - When using `latest` tag, modifying the tag forces Zeabur to re-pull the image
+> - When using `latest` tag, Restart will automatically pull the latest image
-> - **Restart button won't pull new images**, it only restarts the existing container
+> - For production environments, it's recommended to use fixed version tags (e.g., `v5.5.5`) to avoid unexpected updates

 #### ✨ Zeabur Deployment Advantages